 MODULE 2 - Mafic Intrusion Related PGE, Cr, V, Ni, Cu

 Monday 25 June to Thursday 5 July 2001

-The main focus of this Module 2 was Platinum Group Elements in the Bushveld Complex.
+The main focus of this Module 2 was Platinum Group Elements, Chromite, Vanadium-magnetite, Copper and Nickel of the Bushveld Complex and its satellite intrusions.
 It provided a unique opportunity to study the largest and most complete mineralised mafic system in the world and to learn more about the processes involved in the formation of these ores and their metallogenic and geologic inter-relationships.